 LNG EC and UPA EC are free when they are procured from youth clinics and some other types of clinics in Sweden.
-Copper IUDs are also free in most areas.
+Cu-IUDs are also free in most areas.
 Otherwise, though, the cost of EC is not reimbursed or covered by social security in Sweden.

 Guidelines & common practices

-Antikonception – Behandlingsrekommendation are Sweden’s guidelines dedicated exclusively to EC.
-They were published in 2005 and are being updated.
-These guidelines include recommendations on LNG EC as well as on the use of IUD for EC.
-Recommendations on UPA EC are included in additional information that was distributed after the original guidelines were published in 2005.
+Antikonception – Behandlingsrekommendation are Sweden’s guidelines dedicated to contraception.
+They were updated in 2013, and now include recommendations on LNG and UPA ECPs as well as on the use of Cu-IUD for EC.
+See the “Akutpreventivmedel” section.

 Health care providers often provide general information about EC during regular consultations and sometimes prescribe EC in advance of need.
 Health care providers do not require a pregnancy test or a pelvic exam before prescribing EC.

 |Ever use of EC||EC use in the last 12 months||% with no prescription||Repeated use of EC in last 12 months|

 1 United Nations Department of Economic and Social Affairs, Population Division.
 World Population Prospects: The 2010 Revision.
 New York, 2011.